MasonD552/Ball-Levitation-PID-Project/README.md

 Sensor Interference: We encountered challenges with sensor interference during testing.
 The ultrasonic sensor occasionally picked up echoes or reflections from nearby objects, leading to inaccurate distance measurements.
 To mitigate this issue, we had to adjust the sensor positioning and implement filtering techniques to minimize interference and improve the reliability of the distance readings.

 Runtime Errors: We ran into a lot of runtime errors while trying to finalize the code.
-What helped was starting the code simple by only making sure the dc motor worked, then later implementing PID and the ultrasonic sensor with the help of Mr. Dierolf.
+What helped was starting the code simply by only making sure the dc motor worked, then later implementing PID and the ultrasonic sensor with the help of Mr. Dierolf.

 Time Constraints: Time management was an ongoing challenge throughout the project.
 Balancing multiple tasks, such as CAD design, fabrication, programming, and testing, within the project timeline required effective planning and prioritization.
 Adapting to unforeseen obstacles and errors within the limited timeframe demanded flexibility and efficient resource allocation.